utndatasystems/bdbd-2025-website/_pages/participation.md

 ### Accommodation
 We recommend the [Cloud One](https://www.the-cloud-one.com/de/hotels/nuernberg/hotel-nuernberg/) hotel, which is conveniently located near the central train station and [Tucher Mautkeller](https://tucher-mautkeller.de/), where we will be having dinner.

 Please book your accommodation well in advance, as a congress will be taking place at the same time.
-To ensure availability.
-You will receive the booking details after you have registered for the workshop.